“I’m good enough, I’m worth it.” Two small phrases that jumped out at me when Candice Brown won Bake Off.

 It was Candice’s comments in her interview immediately after that really caught my attention though as I know that so many people feel the same.
 Here was this lady who had created some totally amazing bakes (who will ever forget that peacock) but she still found it hard to believe that she was good enough.

 Her follow up of “I”m worth it” may have been missed by many, after all she came across as a pretty confident, and almost tough, competitor but I’m sure it will have encouraged those who suffer from low self esteem.
 There’s an on going struggle for many.
 On one level they know they are good at what they do but still they have the feeling that underneath it all they aren’t ‘worth it’, that maybe one day they’ll be caught out.
-It’s called Imposter Syndrome.
+It’s often referred to as Imposter Syndrome.

 I hope that this realisation stays with Candice now.
 That this achievement banishes it forever.
 Keep remembering it Candice.
 You are good enough, you are worth it and you know what?
 You were all the time.